 Strings must be surrounded in quotes, since the parser will check unquoted values as potential booleans and/or strip whitespace unexpectedly, but unquoted strings will not throw an error:

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["unquoted_string"], "Hello World!"), but do not do this:
+# Equivalent to writing to ["unquoted_string"] with "Hello World!", but do not do this:

 unquoted_string = Hello World!